siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 The field flows through the core, twists by $\pi$ radians, and re-emerges.
 The particle is not *in* the universe.
-The distinction between the object and the environment is purely a matter of phase relation — in/out, like breathing.
+The distinction between the object and the environment is purely a matter of phase relation.

 # The Self-Confinement Mechanism